I absolutely love this time of year.

 Obviously, you will want to top these gorgeous slices of meat with homemade caramelized apples and onions on top, as I mentioned previously.

-As for side dishes, I highly recommend serving our quick and crispy roasted potatoes and some parmesan green beans.
+As for side dishes, I highly recommend serving our quick and crispy roasted potatoes, pressure cooked carrots, or some parmesan green beans.
 The vegetables make for a delicious, simple sides so the main star of the meal is still the pork.

 What would you serve with your pork chops?
 Tell us in the comments below, and don’t forget to rate the recipe when you try it!